M08-Unit 3 Monitor a load balancer resource using Azure Monitor

 -

-On the Azure home page, using the global search type Virtual Machines and select virtual machines under services.
+On the Azure home page, using the global search enter Virtual Machines and select virtual machines under services.

 -